CerenAkyr/encoderOnlyDiscriminator/README.md

 # Encoder Only Discriminator
-Data-driven global conformance checking with encoder-only discriminator architecture It uses encoder-only Transformer discriminator, dynamic padding with attention masking, log / anti-log training setup.
+Data-driven global conformance checking with encoder-only discriminator architecture.
+It uses encoder-only Transformer discriminator, dynamic padding with attention masking, log / anti-log training setup.

 It reproduced experiments from the reference work with the above description.
 The experiments include: